-- calculation of the co-financing level based on the funding gap method or flat-rate income rates for projects from selected sectors and subsectors; - presentation of the values of financial performance indicators; - financial sustainability analysis.
+- presentation of the values of financial performance indicators; - financial sustainability analysis.

 11. Socio-economic costs and benefits analysis

 Cost-benefit analysis is based on the need to estimate the cost and benefits of the project from the community perspective.
 The financial analysis is performed from the perspective of the project's beneficiaries only.